 - They must have at least one and up to five price-quantity pairs in descending-price order, not to exceed the capacity supply obligation (CSO) obtained in the primary auction.

 - Bid prices may differ from the primary auction but cannot be greater than the primary auction’s starting price or lower than that starting price multiplied by negative one; demand bid quantities with no price specified will be assigned the primary auction starting price multiplied by negative one.

 - They are nonrationable and cannot partially clear (some limitations apply when a proxy de-list bid exists in the primary auction).

-- The election to participate must be made during the demand-election window in March.
+- The election to participate must be made in March during the demand-election window of the existing resource substitution auction.

 - Demand bid prices can be submitted five business days after the composite offer submittal window closes in October.